mefrem/mefrem.github.io/_posts/2020-04-09-luke-ogeil-coach.md

 # podcast-color: 7c93c7
 ---

 Luke O'Geil is a gymnastics coach and athlete from Calgary, Canada.
-On his Instagram [@lukeogeil](https://www.instagram.com/lukeogeil/) he chronicles his various training sessions which are the inspiration and basis of our conservation.
-We discuss the gymnasts' strength training program, his particular regimen, coaching gymnasts, and what's expected at the elite level.
+On his Instagram [@lukeogeil](https://www.instagram.com/lukeogeil/), Luke chronicles his training sessions which are the inspiration and basis of our conservation.
+We discuss the approach to gymnastsics strength training, his particular regimen, coaching gymnasts, and what's expected at the elite level.

-We also discuss how the proper mindset for consistent training and performance can carry over to one's everyday life, as embodied in one of Luke's favorite quotations, *How you do anything is how you do everything*.
-We end on a discussion of the role of fasting and fueling in a peak fitness, at-home program amidst the current pandemic keeping us all on lockdown.
+Luke's approach to training can be summed up: *How you do anything is how you do everything*.
+Process-orientation > results-orientation.
+We end on a discussion of the role of fasting and fueling in an elite at-home training program amidst the current pandemic.

 ## Audio